Enumeration of Bi-commutative AG-groupoids: BC Stein AG-test

-For any fixed $x\in G,$ re-writing $x$-row of the $``\cdot"$ table as an index row of the new table and multiplying it by the elements of the index column to construct table of operation $``\diamondsuit".$ These extended tables are given to the right of the original table in the following example.
-Similarly the table for the operation $``\heartsuit"$ for any fixed $x\in G$ is obtained by taking the elements of $x$-column of the $``\cdot"$ table as an index row of the new table and multiplying it by the elements of the index column of the original table to construct tables for the operation $``\heartsuit",$ which are given downward in the extended table of the following example.
-If the tables for the operation $``\heartsuit"$ and $``\diamondsuit"$ coincides for all $x\in G,$ then Equation (\ref{eq:l}) holds and the AG-groupoid is right commutative-AG-groupoid in this case.
+To construct table of the operation $``\circ"$ for any fixed $x\in G,$ we multiply turn by turn elements of index column of the $``\cdot"$ table from left with the elements of x-column of the $``\cdot"$ table.
+Similarly the table of operation $``\bigtriangleup"$ for any fixed $x\in G$ is obtained by presenting x-column of the $``\cdot"$ table as index column and multiplying it with elements of index row of the $``\cdot"$ table from the left.
+If the tables for the operation $``\circ"$ and $``\bigtriangleup"$ coincides for all $x\in G,$ then \ref{eq:ST} holds and the AG-groupoid is a BC Stein AG-groupoid in this case.
+We illustrate this procedure in the following example.